reinteractive-open/installfest_guides/source/guides/installfest/adding_authentication.md

   </body>
 </html>
 ```

+You will not that this code checks for any alerts and displays them if found.
+We have similar code in `show.html.erb`, so it is best to remove it to avoid the same message being repeated twice on your page.

+Open `show.html.erb` and remove the line `<p id="notice"><%= notice %></p>`.

 If a user is not logged in, we need to redirect them to the login page.
 Open `app/controllers/application_controller.rb` and add: